krasserm/krasserm.github.io/stories.md

 ## Distributed systems

-In the past few years I mainly worked on the global distribution of an [international customer](https://www.redbullmediahouse.com/)'s in-house digital asset management platform.
+From 2014 to 2017, I mainly worked on the global distribution of an [international customer](https://www.redbullmediahouse.com/)'s in-house digital asset management platform.
 State replication across multiple datacenters, low-latency write access to replicated state and write-availability during inter-datacenter network partitions were important requirements from the very beginning.
 We decided to follow an event sourcing approach for persistence and developed an event replication mechanism that preserves